L-e-c-o/polygo/README.md

 ### Muli-layer encapsulation

-PolyGo is capable of chaining multiple obfuscation methods.
+Polygo is capable of chaining multiple obfuscation methods.
 For example you can decide to chain SUB, XOR and ADD.
 In this case, shellcode will first be obfuscated using ADD method, then the new generated shellcode will obfuscated using XOR method and at the end this last shellcode will be obfuscated using ADD method producing the final shellcode.

 <img src="images/encapsulation.png">